weepower/wee/README.md

 * Clone the repository using `git clone git://github.com/weepower/wee.git`
 * Install with npm by running `npm install wee-framework`

-Now run `npm install` from the project root to install the build dependencies followed by `wee run:static` to launch it.
+Now run `npm install` from the project root to install the build dependencies followed by `wee` to launch it.

-*Node.js 4.2+ is recommended for the [build process](https://www.weepower.com/build/#setup).*
+*Node.js 4.4+ is recommended for the [build process](https://www.weepower.com/build/#setup).*

 ## Compatibility